I Am Not Sidney Poitier: Chapter 7

-Not Sidney flies to San Francisco, where he is met with press and a limousine, and is whisked away to an award show.
+Not Sidney flies to Los Angeles, where he is met with press and a limousine, and is whisked away to an award show.
 He has truly become Sidney Poitier, and wins an award for a performance of his.
 In his acceptance speech, he references the fact that they are strangers to him, and dedicates the award to his mom, whose grave he has left unmarked.
 The words that end the book, his speech, and will stand on his mother's grave are: I Am Not Myself Today.

 Major characters

 The following main characters are listed in order of appearance: